fjcu-ee-islab/ResViT/ResViT/README.md

 "classname" is the category name

-path is the path of the training data
+"path" is the path of the training data

-num_classe is the number of categories
+"num_classe" is the number of categories

-pick is the name of the folder where the weights are stored
+"pick" is the name of the folder where the weights are stored
 ```
 sh train.sh
 ```